 Our Impact

-Film has the power to spark change — and at LandxSea, we use it to do just that.
+Film has the power to spark change, and at LandxSea we use it to do just that.

 Since launching in 2023, Montrose LandxSea Film Fest has grown into a dynamic platform for environmental education, action, and creativity.
-We harness the power of film to inspire audiences, spotlight urgent issues, and build community — one screening, conversation, and splash in the sea at a time.
+We use the power of film to inspire audiences, spotlight urgent issues, and build community - one screening, conversation, and splash in the sea at a time.

 Whether we’re welcoming primary school pupils for their first Q&A, platforming bold international premieres, or connecting audiences to grassroots climate organisations, we believe storytelling can make a real difference.

-Here’s how we’re measuring that difference — and where we’re headed next.
+Here’s how we’re measuring that difference, and where we’re headed next.

-2024 Festival Wrap Report [PDF]
+2025 Festival Impact Report [PDF]

-2024 Festival at-a-glance
+2025 Festival at-a-glance

-Showcased 25 exceptional films from 12 countries over 3 days.
+Showcased 22 exceptional films from 14 countries over 3 days.

-Presented 3 World, 5 UK, and 7 Scottish Premieres.
+Presented 2 World and 8 Scottish Premieres.

 Welcomed 30 filmmakers and guest speakers.

-84% average screening capacity.
+70% average screening capacity.

-Offered over 1/3 of events for free, engaging 600+ attendees.
+Offered over 1/4 of events for free.

-Earned an impressive 88% audience film rating of excellent or very good.
+Earned an impressive 93% audience film rating of excellent or very good.

-98% of attendees reported feeling inspired to take action after attending a festival programme.
+89% of attendees reported feeling inspired to take action after attending a festival programme.

 Achieved over 2.5 million media impressions

-Partnered with 25+ arts and environmental organisations.
+Partnered with 35+ arts and environmental organisations.

 What People Are Saying